Aqua (Kingdom Hearts): Reception

 Aqua's role in Kingdom Hearts 0.2 was praised by Siliconera.
 The writer enjoyed how the game explores Aqua's vulnerability as well as her strength and sacrifice to protect her friends.
 Additionally, the writer commented that "We see that she's not some perfect heroine capable of accomplishing everything, but rather a strong woman who's willing to do what she has to for the greater good".
-Chris Carter from Destructoid expressed disappointment with the fact that none of the three protagonists of Birth by Sleep were saved by this game, but still wanted to play as any of them.
 Kimberly Wallace from Game Informer said Aqua was one of her favorite characters due to "her selflessness and determination to save the world, and getting some resolution to her story was satisfying".
 She also commented that she expected Aqua to play a bigger role in Kingdom Hearts III.

+Nomura was surprised by people's reaction to Aqua falling into the darkness in the E3 2018 trailer for Kingdom Hearts III and expects her role in the upcoming game to surprise the audience more.
+In a general analysis of the portrayal of the franchise's female characters, Polygon saw Aqua as possibly the strongest one due to how central is her role in Birth by Sleep when compared to weaker ones like Kairi, Naminé, or Xion.
+Her return in Kingdom Hearts III was also praised, having both her working trauma experienced during her time in the Realm of Darkness, and the goal of saving her friends who she had failed to protect 10 years earlier.